october93/october/README.md

 ## Features

 * News Feed: Discover content in your personalized feed.
-Like and dislike posts and comments.
+Like and dislike posts and comments
 * Composer: Create memes.
-Post links, images, and text.
+Post links, images, and text
-* Anonymous: Tip, Like, Post, and Comment as yourself or anonymously.
+* Anonymous: Tip, Like, Post, and Comment as yourself or anonymously
 * Tip Coins: Support content creators by tipping them with Coins.
-You can tip as yourself or anonymously.
+You can tip as yourself or anonymously
 * Leaderboard: Get bragging rights for earning the most Coins.
-Each like and comment on your content earns you 1 Coin.
+Each like and comment on your content earns you 1 Coin

 ## Technology

 * October is built in React, React Native and Go.
-Mobile- and web-based clients talk to the Go backend using WebSockets and GraphQL.
+Mobile- and web-based clients talk to the Go backend using WebSockets and GraphQL
 * React powers both mobile and web clients.
-The October web app is written in ReactJS, while React Native powers native mobile applications.
+The October web app is written in ReactJS, while React Native powers native mobile applications
-* All clients share platform-independent state management using Redux.
+* All clients share platform-independent state management using Redux
-* All communication between clients and the backend pass through our API Engine written in Go.
+* All communication between clients and the backend pass through our API Engine written in Go
-* Data is stored in a PostgreSQL database.
+* Data is stored in a PostgreSQL database
-* Core services are supported with a number of local and third party dependencies.
+* Core services are supported with a number of local and third party dependencies

 ## Setup